 NZ Colony Loss Survey

 Landcare Research works closely with the beekeeping industry to conduct the New Zealand Colony Loss Survey.
-This survey has now been completed in 2015 and 2016 and we are preparing for the 2017 survey.
+The first NZ Colony Loss Survey was completed in 2015 and it was refined and repeated in 2016.
+We are now preparing for the 2017 survey which will start in Spring 2017.

 - How many hives have been lost?